-One of the (many) great things about homeschooling is that you have the ability to tailor studies to how your homeschooler learns.
+One of the (many) great things about homeschooling is that you have the ability to tailor studies to how a homeschooler learns.

-And, unit studies area great way to tailor learning to any learning style!
+And, unit studies, sometimes called a unit approach, are great ways to tailor learning to any learning style, age, or level of learning.

 Learning with study units can be one of the easiest homeschool curriculum for parents and kids (once you get the hang of it) because your child picks a topic and you base learning around that topic.